 The images of the David Levy Logbooks are for personal and research use for non-commercial purposes.
 The image copyright holders are David and Wendee Levy, Jarnac Observatory, while the copyright for all other material is held by the RASC, unless otherwise indicated.
 Users are allowed to download or print materials from this website for purposes of research, teaching, and private study, without prior permission provided that the materials are properly credited to the copyright holders, David and Wendee Levy, Jarnac Observatory, and the RASC.
 All other uses such as commercial or scholarly reproduction, redistribution, publication or transmission requires permission from the copyright holders, and fees may be required.
 Please contact levylogbooks at rasc dot ca to obtain permission, and fees information.

-The David Levy Logbooks are a joint project of the Jarnac Observatory and the RASC through its History Committee.
+This presentation of the electronic facsimiles of the David Levy Logbooks is a joint project of the Jarnac Observatory and the RASC through its History Committee.
 Thanks are due to Roy Bishop, David and Wendee Levy, Walter MacDonald, R.A.
 Rosenfeld, and Nanette Vigil.